rlnorthcutt/sitemapExport/README.md

 # sitemapExport

-`sitemapExport` is a Go-based CLI tool that crawls a sitemap, extracts content from web pages using CSS selectors, and compiles the data into various formats such as `txt`, `json`, `jsonl`, `md`, and `pdf`.
+`sitemapExport` is a Go-based CLI tool that crawls a sitemap or RSS feed, extracts content from web pages using CSS selectors, and compiles the data into various formats such as `txt`, `json`, `jsonl`, `md`, and `pdf`.

 ## Features

-- Crawl a sitemap and extract content from pages.
+- Crawl a sitemap or RSS feed to extract content from pages.
 - Extract page content using a specified CSS selector.
 - Generate a structured list of pages with:
   - Page title